 The core mission of the CSIS Africa Program is to conduct sustained and timely research and analysis on the major elements of U.S. policy toward Africa, with the aim of substantially shaping discourse in Congress, the executive branch, and among the broader policymaking community.
-The program fills a critical need in Washington for Africa policy analysis that is centrist and forward looking, defining what is at stake and offering policy recommendations that are timely, nonpartisan, and pragmatic.
+The program also provides a platform to African opinion leaders and seeks to integrate African perspectives into the Washington policy dialogue.

-Liking the CSIS Africa Program Facebook Page.
+Current areas of focus of the CSIS Africa Program

-Completed projects from the CSIS Africa Program
+Completed projects, past events, and publications from the CSIS Africa Program